MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-end-to-end-encryption.md

 - Recording

-Also, if your organization uses compliance recording, end-to-end encryption isn't available.
+Also, if your organization uses compliance recording, do not enable end-to-end encryption for users that are enabled for compliance recording.
 For more info on how Teams supports compliance recording, see [Introduction to Teams policy-based recording for callings & meetings](teams-recording-policy.md).

 ## Configure end-to-end encryption for Microsoft Teams